bobmonsour/faustotasca/src/pages/los-angeles.md

 {{ imageSingle(
 'SpanishManHorse.jpg',
 'Man, Horse, Dancer, 1920, -As installed at Citizen\'s National Trust, -Archive of the Tasca Estate') }}

+{{ imageSingle(
+'CowPokesmall.jpg',
+'Cattle Driver, 1920, -As installed at Citizen\'s National Trust, -Archive of the Tasca Estate') }}

 In the mid-1970’s this extraordinary bank was demolished to make way for a parking lot.
 By chance, an art lover knew of Fausto’s method of applying his painting to the walls, stepped in to rescue the paintings.
 All the works were kept in storage until 2018, when a descendent of the developer who razed the bank contacted the painter’s granddaughter.
 The two families negotiated, and the paintings were recovered by the Tasca family.
 The Tasca family is now negotiating with museums in California to restore and display these beautiful works.